-Acute or chronic abdominal pain can have various causes, ranging in severity from 'worrying' to 'critical'.
+Acute or chronic abdominal pain can have various causes, ranging in severity from 'minor' to 'critical'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose acute or chronic abdominal pain, we could: